-The Reporting Entity have one significant business segment i.e; Performance Materials & Chemicals ("PMC"), which is the reportable segment.
-Under PMC segment, the Group manufactures and markets different types of basic petrochemical products (refer note 1 for more details).
+The Group has one significant business segment i.e.; Performance Materials & Chemicals ("PMC"), which is the reportable segment.
+Under PMC segment the Group manufactures and markets different types of basic petrochemical products. (refer note 1 for more details).

-Equate Management Team ("EMT"), a committee comprises of certain board members of EQUATE Group and TKOC and key members of management, reviews the internal management reports of segments to monitor the performance and allocate capital.
+Equate Management Team ("EMT"), a committee comprises of certain board members and key members of management, reviews the internal management reports of segments to monitor the performance and allocate capital.
 Earnings before Interest, Tax, Depreciation and Amortization ("EBITDA") is the key measure used to monitor the performance of business because management believes that this information is the most relevant in evaluating the results of the business relative to other entities that operate in the similar industries.
-In addition to PMC business, Reporting Entity is engaged in managing operations of petrochemical plants of certain related parties, which did not meet the quantitative threshold for reportable segment.
+In addition to PMC business, the Group is engaged in managing operations of petrochemical plants of certain related parties, which did not meet the quantitative threshold for reportable segment.